subhash-kr0/subhash-kr0/README.md

 - 💻 Software Engineer and Data Scientist.
 - 🛠️ Proficient in Python, Java, and Blockchain.
 - 🌱 Currently learning advanced cybersecurity topics.
-- 🔥 Passionate about open-source contributions and teaching coding in Hindi.
+- 🔥 Passionate about open-source contributions and Lean new things.
 <!--- 💻 Software Engineer and Data Scientist.
 - 🛠️ Proficient in Python, Java, and Blockchain.
 - 🌱 Currently learning advanced cybersecurity topics.